Is It Time for Siding Replacement? How to Tell

 The Importance of Siding Performance

-This might seem like it could make deciding if your siding needs to be replaced a bit of a challenge.
-However, there are some simple guidelines you can follow to make a determination without knowing the age of your siding.
+This could make deciding if your siding needs to be replaced challenging.
+However, you can follow some simple guidelines to determine without knowing the age of your siding.

 The Role of Siding

 To determine the condition of your siding, it’s important to understand its form and function.

 Beyond its structural function, siding creates an attractive exterior for a home, which is why siding is so highly customizable.

 Siding also insulates your home by creating a seal against wind and moisture infiltration.
 This is crucial to the safety and structural integrity of your home.